nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

       * The configuration uses the nRF52840 Development Kit.
       * The build types allow to build the application as mouse, keyboard or dongle.
       * Inputs are simulated based on the hardware button presses.
-      * The configuration with bootloader is available.
+      * The configuration with the B0 bootloader is set as default.

 Sample dongle (nrf52833dk_nrf52833)
       * The configuration uses the nRF52833 Development Kit.